Brown Marmorated Stink Bug (BMSB) Pest Alert

 Adults overwinter inside buildings or in protected areas and emerge in early spring.
 Each female can lay up to 400 eggs throughout the summer on host plants, resulting in overlapping nymphal stages.
 Eggs hatch in 4–5 days; nymphs mature in about 5 weeks depending on temperature.
-One to two generations per year are reported in the United States and up to 6 generations in Asia.
+One to two generations per year are reported in the United States, one generation in British Columbia and up to 6 generations in Asia.

 Both adults and nymphs feed by inserting their mouthparts into the flesh of fruit or vegetables.
 Feeding punctures result in small dead areas on fruit, vegetables and leaves.
 Brown marmorated stink bugs can be a contamination issue for grapes because the presence of a few adults at crush can taint wine.

-Biological control: Trissolcus japonicus that attack the eggs of brown marmorated stink bugs in Asia have been found in the United States.
-Researchers in British Columbia are looking for the wasp.
-Other predators such as spiders, ladybugs and lacewings will feed on brown marmorated stink bug eggs.
+Biological control: Trissolcus japonicus that attack the eggs of brown marmorated stink bugs in Asia have been found in the United States and Canada.
+Other predators such as spiders, ladybugs, red velvet mites and lacewings will feed on brown marmorated stink bug eggs.